NASA Logo Jet Propulsion Laboratory California Institute of Technology View the NASA Portal

 Curriculum Vitae:

-Steve is an early career scientist and lead for the habitability team of JPL's Icy Worlds Astrobiology group, part of NASA's Astrobiology Institute.
+Steve is an astrobiologist and geophysicist studying the workings of icy ocean worlds.
 After obtaining his PhD in Geophysics and Astrobiology from the University of Washington, in Seattle, Dr. Vance came to JPL as a NASA Postdoctoral Fellow.
+He joined JPL as a staff scientist in 2010.

-Steve works with the field-deployable instruments for detecting signs of life, or biomarkers.
-This work may reveal clues to life's origin on Earth and elsewhere, and provides insight about possible analogues on Mars.
-Steve also studies the interiors of icy bodies like Jupiter's moon, Europa.
+Steve studies the interiors of icy bodies like Jupiter's moon, Europa, drawing primarily on expertise in the chemistry and thermodynamics of materials at high pressures.
 Steve's work address questions of ocean composition, dynamics, and habitability through simulations of icy world ocean chemistry in the laboratory, coupled with theoretical models of fluid circulation in deep oceans.
-He and the icy worlds team hope to determine chemical signatures of habitability that may make their way to their host body's surface.
+Major aims of this work are to be able to determine chemical signatures of habitability that may make their way to their host body's surface, and to enable joint inversions of spacecraft geophysical measurements to understand interior composition, structure, and dynamics.

 Education